balb/MyReactApp/readme.md

 * How to secure API calls? https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity-api-authorization?view=aspnetcore-3.1
 * Generate client APIs from Swagger (autorest/NSwag).
 Is it worth it?
 * Is it worth trying Parcel bundler?
-* Create a nowmal MVC app with some normal pages.
+* Create a normal MVC app with some normal pages.
 Add some react components to it.